 Other options include the extended plan that requires you to pay $50 for 12-30 years.
 If your returns are very low, you could go for the income-contingent plan that allows you to make as low as $5 every month.

-When you take any of these options, all you need to do is maintaining the consistence over time to avoid negative impacts on your credit rating and access to finances.
+When you take any of these options, all you need to do is maintaining consistency over time to avoid negative impacts on your credit rating and access to finances.

-ii) Make savings and direct them to your loans repayment
+ii) Make savings and direct them to the repayment of your loans

 When you get out of college and are on your own, you will be required to make personal budgets to establish what to buy or not.
 You can increase your savings by cutting unnecessary things to direct the money towards loan repayment.